nisargjhaveri/clstk/docs/datasets.rst

 -------------------------
 https://github.com/nisargjhaveri/duc2004-translated

-The is cross-lingual summarization evaluation dataset for English to Gujarati summarization.
+This is a cross-lingual summarization evaluation dataset for English to Gujarati summarization.
 The dataset can be obtained from the link mentioned above.

+You'll also need original DUC 2004 dataset as the above link does not contain source documents due to licensing reasons.

 MultiLing Pilot 2011 Dataset